brad28b/meshtastic-mqtt-mysql/README.md

+I have also ported this to Python, see here if interested: https://github.com/brad28b/meshtastic-mqtt-mysql-python

 # meshtastic-mqtt-mysql

 This PHP-CLI script, which is run as a shell script daemon, runs permanently in the background, subscribes to the Meshtastic JSON topic on your MQTT server, captures messages delivered from the mesh via MQTT, and imports them into MySQL tables.

 Assumed infrastructure layout is: Your Meshtastic Node => Your local MQTT server => PHP-CLI MQTT subscriber => MySQL server